longr/cffi_example/guide.rst

 Coverage with CI (Pytest + Travis + Codecov.io) (tox.ini, .travis.yml, .codecov.yml?)

 Should we push tox?
 Seems problematic and overkill.
 Not sure I like it.
+Needed, realised after tinkering that it is useful and needed.

 Then need to look at Docs.
+Using Sphinx, sphinx-apidoc and doctest - might be others to look at.

 Introduction